fastrgv/RufasCube/README.md

 ## Acknowledgement:
 In february of 2015 I discovered that RufasCube could be considered a software implementation of a Hungarian "Vadasz" 3x3x3 cube, or another similar puzzle called an iQube, whose goals are an all green or all red outer color.
 Peter's Black Hole and Magic Jack are still other incarnations.

+I discovered on 10feb2015 that Seven seems to be a software implementation of a Hungarian "Vadasz" 2x2x2 cube.

 For further iqube analysis see: http://www.jaapsch.net/puzzles/blackhole.htm